Skip to main content

 PIN and recovery phrase are still first-class.
 They are how humans survive device churn and offline scenarios without asking Filosign to hold keys.
 Passkeys and PRF sit next on the roadmap when we want unlock rituals that line up even more tightly with platform authenticators while preserving non-custodial assumptions.

-If you are wiring Filosign into your stack or reading our SDK for review: treat chain commitments as ground truth, wallet-derived unlock as the default restore path for returning embedded-wallet sessions, and the envelope plus mnemonic as portable continuity when life gets messy.
+If you are wiring Filosign into your stack or reading our SDK for review: treat the registration snapshot as ground truth for salts and commitments, wallet-derived unlock as the default restore path for returning embedded-wallet sessions, and the envelope plus mnemonic as portable continuity when life gets messy.
 That is the architecture we intended once we stopped pretending a login banner could substitute for key derivation math.